fonbnk/docs/liquidity-bridge.md

 ```
 </details>

 The system validates the deposit and processes payout.
-Use [Get Order](#get-order) to track status until "payout_successful".
+Use [Get order](#get-order) to track status until "payout_successful".

 ## Transfer types explanation